Fast Route to Thermalization: STE of a two-level system

-We demonstrate the construction of a shortcut to equilibration (STE) protocol for a two-level-system embedded within a thermal bath.
+We demonstrate the construction of a shortcut to STE protocol for a two-level system embedded within a thermal bath.
 The general derivation follows the steps explicitly given in Sec. \ref{sec:driven dynamics}.
-The first crucial step is to solve the free dynamics of the system, so to obtain the propagator ${\cal U}_S\b t$.
+The first crucial step is to solve the free dynamics of the system, so as to obtain the propagator ${\cal U}_S\b t$.